 Paul Sullivan heads underground to explore an immaculately preserved World War Two bunker…

 Most passengers passing through Gesundbrunnen S-Bahn station don’t think twice about the door at the bottom of the stairs.
 Why should they?
 It’s a plain old door, indistinguishable from a normal private entrance or storage area.
 But if you opened the door you’d be face-to-face with bonafide Nazi history, in the shape of one of Berlin’s best-preserved war bunkers.

 The door is locked of course, but not inaccessible thanks to the (non-profit) Berliner Unterwelten society, who organise tours through a range of underground historical spaces in the city.

-Turn up at the society’s ticket kiosk (just inside the station) on one of their allocated tour days and you’ll soon find yourself on the other side of the mysterious time portal, enclosed in a concrete stairwell and surrounded by original Nazi-era signage bearing strange phrases like Männer Abort.
+Turn up at the society’s ticket kiosk (located outside the station, at Brunnenstraße 105) on one of their allocated tour days, and you’ll soon find yourself on the other side of the mysterious time portal, enclosed in a concrete stairwell and surrounded by original Nazi-era signage bearing strange phrases like Männer Abort.

 In any case, the bunker was mostly an illusion in terms of its ability to protect; real bomb-proof bunkers had walls and ceilings two metres thick—the ones here are less than a metre.
 Any direct hits would have been catastrophic.

 We pass through into the toilet block, a tall, narrow concrete chamber with the lavatories still intact, lined up against one wall.
 The toilets operated by filling with earth after each use—slave labour was used to empty them, one of the only ways for non-Germans to enter these bunker areas.